 Factors affecting how specific an EHC plan needs to be include:

-• all the circumstances of the case (a more complex case may require more specificity and detail);
+• all the circumstances of the case (a more complex case may require more specificity and detail)

-• whether a degree of flexibility is needed to meet the child’s needs, considering all the facts; and
+• whether a degree of flexibility is needed to meet the child’s needs, considering all the facts, and

 London Borough of Redbridge v HO (SEN) [2020] UKUT 323 (AAC)

 Following on from Worcestershire v SE above, this case confirmed that where detail can reasonably be provided in an EHC plan, it should be.
-Even where there is need for flexibility (to meet the child or young person’s needs) in an EHC plan, the duty remains on LAs to specify.
+Even where there is a need for flexibility (to meet the child or young person’s needs) in an EHC plan, the duty remains on LAs to specify.

 When deciding how specific a particular EHC plan needs to be, as well as looking at all the principles in Worcestershire v SE, the following also apply: